imagej/imagej.github.io/_pages/TrakEM2_tutorials.md

 Video tutorial on measuring surfaces and volumes
 ------------------------------------------------

-{% include thumbnail-link src="/images/pages/Screenshot-TrakEM2-tutorial-measure-surfaces.png" title='TrakEM2 measuring surfaces and volumes' link='TrakEM2 measuring surfaces and volumes '%}
+{% include thumbnail-link src="/images/pages/Screenshot-TrakEM2-tutorial-measure-surfaces.png" title='TrakEM2 measuring surfaces and volumes' link='TrakEM2 measuring surfaces and volumes'%}

-In [this video tutorial](TrakEM2_measurements_tutorial ) you will learn how to:
+In [this video tutorial](TrakEM2_measurements_tutorial) you will learn how to:

 -   Extract information from TrakEM2 project objects.
 -   Save measurements into files.